Teyras/MT/text/chapters/050_evaluation_system.md

 The scheduling and on-demand scaling (or more broadly, resource management) policies should also take throughput in account.
-The system must be able to serve hundreds of students at the same moment.
+The system must be able to serve hundreds of clients at the same moment.

-### Scalability

-We understand scalability as the ability of the system to adapt to a growing or declining number of clients by adding or removing resources.
-In a programming assignment evaluation system, the driving factor for scaling is almost exclusively the number of submissions.

 ### Extensibility